QinqinAndMacaulayCat/copula-model-project/report.md

 \newpage

-The average value of the Clayton copula is higher than the Gaussian copula, which means the Clayton copula has a higher level of extreme dependence between the returns of the assets.
+In CVine, the average value of the Clayton copula is higher than the Gaussian copula, which means the Clayton copula has a higher level of extreme dependence between the returns of the assets.

+In Multivariate Gaussian Copula, we get a even higher correlation.
+It may mean that the Multivariate Gaussian Copula overestimates linear dependency between variables.

+Our results shows that CVine are more applicable in more complex dependent relationships.

 #### 3.3.3 CCVaR